 Narration, according to Ms. Mason:

-- is a natural ability inherent in children that is awakened by excellent literature
+- is a natural ability inherent in children that’s awakened by excellent literature

 - engages children’s minds such that information they read is considered, meditated upon and then is given back with some of the children’s own thoughts (assimilation)

-- helps students understand and retain information about which they read
+- helps students understand and remember information about which they read

 - should be used as a primary method of learning across the subjects